 The Marker – Haaretz Israel: Oren Hazan, the Casino, the Bulgarian Mafia and the Talks between Israeli and Bulgarian Senior Officials

-The site Bivol.bg does not receive funds from foundations and is sustained by donations from readers and supporters, by the sale of advertising space and by distribution of high-tech products for secure communication (Cryptophone).
-See our advertising offer.
+The site Bivol.bg does not receive funds from foundations and is sustained by subscriptions from readers and supporters, by the sale of advertising space and by distribution of high-tech products for secure communication (Cryptophone).

 Email: [email protected]